mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ### 🚧 Composition

-The `Account` component will allow adding your own menu options, including deeply nested options.
+The `Account` component allows adding your own menu options, including deeply nested options.
 This is in progress.